What is Kyndle?

 Where is Kyndle?

-The Kyndle region composed of Henderson, Union, Webster and McLean counties lies in northwestern Kentucky in the lower Ohio River valley bordered by Southwestern Indiana and Southern Illinois.
+The Kyndle region composed of Henderson, Union and Webster counties lies in northwestern Kentucky in the lower Ohio River valley bordered by Southwestern Indiana and Southern Illinois.
 Kyndle is headquartered in Henderson, Ky.

 How Do I Contact Kyndle?